OlivierLD/ROB/raspberry-sailor/RESTNauticalAlmanac/README.md

 ---

-Designed to be part of other projects, see `RESTNavServer`, `Project.Trunk:SunFlower`, `RESTTideEngine`, ...
+Designed to be part of other projects, see `RESTNavServer`, `RESTTideEngine`, ...

+It also provides a way to generate the French `Table 500` (Dieumegard & Bataille).
+Look into the `RESTNavServer` module, in the `launchers/pub` folder, there is a `publish.tables.sh` script.

 ---

 ## Build it
 To run it in standalone (which is by far not the only way), you need to build it first:
 ```
- $ ../gradlew clean shadowJar
+ $ ../../gradlew clean shadowJar
 ```
 Then, you can give it a try:
 ```